FBI releases documents related to San Bernardino iPhone

 - KOMO cuts positions in newsroom

 The files make clear that the FBI signed a nondisclosure agreement with the vendor.
-The records also show that the FBI received three inquiries from companies interested in developing a product to unlock the phone, but none had the ability to come up with a solution fast enough for the FBI.
+The records also show that the FBI received at least three inquiries from companies interested in developing a product to unlock the phone, but none had the ability to come up with a solution fast enough for the FBI.

 The FBI also said in contracting documents that it did not solicit competing bids or proposals because it thought widely disclosing the bureau’s needs could harm national security.